 This point becomes of great relevance especially in the light of the current data security issues that have been unearthed after the Cambridge Analytica and Facebook controversy.
-The Task Force has also suggested setting up digital data banks, marketplaces and exchanges to ensure availability of cross-industry information.
-They have also recommended creating a data ombudsman — like the one available in banking and insurance sector — to address data-related issues and grievances.
+The Task Force has also suggested setting up digital data banks, marketplaces and exchanges to ensure the availability of cross-industry information.
+They have also recommended creating a data ombudsman — like the one available in the banking and insurance sector — to address data-related issues and grievances.

-The Task Force also talks about incorporating audited data sets to prevent bias, and calls for a discussion on the rights and responsibilities of autonomous entities.
+The Task Force also talks about incorporating audited data sets to prevent bias and calls for a discussion on the rights and responsibilities of autonomous entities.
 The report also stresses the need to have more effective data protection policies as a precursor to encouraging any form of data sharing.

 Education And Awareness:

 The AI Task Force also recommended the Government to set up a ₹1,200 crore corpus for five years under the Union Budget.
 They had recommended that the funds be used to push the National Artificial Intelligence Mission (N-AIM).
 They allocated the funds like this: ₹50 crore PA for core activities, ₹25 crores per Centre of Excellence PA and ₹20 crore PA for generic AI testbed and large data integration centre.

 In the report, the AI Taskforce has also identified 10 specific domains that need attention with respect to AI:

 “All these domains need to have supremacy so that is extensively interdisciplinary,” said Professor Veezhinathan.